project-image

 Sneaking past stretch goals to steal art previews

-over 3 years ago – Mon, Feb 15, 2021 at 07:36:45 PM
+about 5 years ago – Mon, Feb 15, 2021 at 07:36:45 PM

 We're barely 3 days into the campaign, and you've snuck past two stretch goals and are coming up on a third before I've even had a chance to properly announce them all!
 Amazing to think that there are now 277 of you lovely backers - a staggering number of potential Throne thieves!